 If a student chooses to leave after successfully completing the second year, they will be awarded a Diploma of Higher Education in Foundations of Marine Science.

-In third year students dive deeper in marine science with more applied options and specialisations.
+In the third year, students dive deeper into marine science with more applied options and specialisations.

 A student who chooses to leave the programme after three years of successful study will be awarded an (ungraded) BSc Marine Science.